atscaletech/libra-docs/docs/overview/setup-a-libra-node.md

 ---
+title: Libra
-title: Setup a Libra Node
+titleTemplate: How to setup a Libra node
 ---

 # How to setup a Libra node